akbarpunjwani/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
-*TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
+*DONE:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.
+For each month, we have service minutes of 30 days x 24 hrs x 60 mins = 43,200 mins.
+To achieve 99.95% uptime means 43,179mins of uptime and 21mins of downtime.
+Below SLIs would be used to measure it:
+1) Monitor the Start Timings of the Pod along with the number of replicas.
+If the container is down it should not exceed 21mins of error budget
+2) Monitor the Traffic flow of the frontend and more specific to the Backend and Trial API serving the frontend.
+This is related in case there is downtime, as the downtime during no traffic or low traffic may give support in covering error budget.
+3) Percentage of Success hits to Frontend, Backend & Trial (which is currently giving more 500) should always be above 99.95% during the monthly duration

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.
+1) "Percentage of Success Hits" to Backend should be 99.95% or above
+2) "Latency of Backend API" should be under 100 milliseconds
+3) CPU Utilization should be under 70%
+4) Memory Utilization should be under 70%
+5) Throughput of Read+Write of default namespace should be 1.5MB/s (subject to this disk in use)
+6) Current Network Bandwidth of Receive / Trasmit should be 1Mb/s

 ## Final Dashboard
-*TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
+*DONE*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.